jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_grid_sessions.md

 ### Request ID

 Returns the ID of the current request within the current session.
-Not available for SQL Server 2000.

 ### Plan Handle